NathanWalker/nativescript-ng2-magic/README.md

 </main>
 ```

-You would then create a new file in `./client/nativescript/client/components/app.component.html` like this:
+You would then create a new file in `./client/components/app.component.tns.html` like this:

 ```
 <StackLayout>
   <Label text="This is my root component"></Label>
 </StackLayout>
 ```

-Notice how the `templateUrl` is expanded to match underneath `./client/nativescript` which is the path we chose to configure `MagicService.NATIVESCRIPT_VIEW_PATH`.

 You can [learn more about NativeScript view options here](https://docs.nativescript.org/ui/ui-views).